durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 === "3.
 Top poses"

-    The top poses, after refinement, exhibit the best fit and strongest interactions with the binding pocket, according to the refined scores.
+    According to the refined scores, the top poses exhibit the best fit and strongest interactions with the binding pocket after refinement.
     We see only some slight rotations between the two exhaustiveness parameters.

     <figure markdown>
     ![](../../../img/docking/td001/dock/top-poses.png)
     </figure>

-## Conclusions

-This completes the docking section of the tutorial.
-You gained practical experience in protein-ligand docking through these steps, from preparing the protein and ligands to executing the docking simulation and analyzing the results.